GSA/piv-guides/pages/template.md

 ## If You Don't Have a Topic

-If you would like to write a FICAM Guide but don't yet have a topic, a good place to start is to review the open **Issues** lists in the GSA's GitHub repositories.
-To review the open Issues, select a repository and then click on the **Issues** tab at the top of the repository window.
+If you would like to write a FICAM Guide but don't yet have a topic, a good place to start is the open **Issues** lists in the GSA's FICAM repositories in GitHub.
 The FICAM-related repositories can be found at:

 * **PIV-Guides:**  [PIV-Guides](https://github.com/GSA/piv-guides){:target="blank"}
 * **FPKI-Guides:**  [FPKI-Guides](https://github.com/GSA/fpki-guides){:target="blank"}
 * **FICAM-Arch:**  [FICAM-Arch](https://github.com/GSA/ficam-arch){:target="blank"}

+To review the open Issues, click on the **Issues** tab at the top of the repository window.

-If you find an Issue of interest and want to write a new guide to address it, you will first need to create a GitHub account.
+If you find an Issue that you would like to write about, you will need to create a GitHub account.
 To create a GitHub account, see [**Create a GitHub Account**](#create-a-github-account).
 If you already have an account, the next step is to "_fork_" a copy of the GSA repository related to your topic.
 For help with forking a repository, see the section called [**Create a Repository**](#create-a-repository).

 ## If You Already Have a Topic